aws-samples/config-resource-compliance-dashboard/README.md

 * `RANDOM` is a sequence of random character, e.g. a970aeff-cb3d-4c4e-806b-88fa14702hdb.

 ### Partitioning AWS Config files
-The Lambda Partitionig function has environment variables that activate the partitioning of AWS Config configuration history and configuration snapshot files separately.
+The Lambda Partitioning function has environment variables that activate the partitioning of AWS Config configuration history and configuration snapshot files separately.
 The parameters are called:
 * `PARTITION_CONFIG_SNAPSHOT_RECORDS`
 * `PARTITION_CONFIG_HISTORY_RECORDS`